UTS-eResearch/ro-crate-excel/README.md

-  -b,  --bag [bag-dir]             Create Bagit Bag(s) under [bag-dir]) -z   --zip                       Zip the bagged ro-crate (only works with --bag -j   --JSON                      Use the ro-crate-metafata.json file rather than ro-crate-metadata.xslx -p   --partOf [partOf]           This is part of another RO-Crate, supply the ro-crate-metadata.jsonld path.
+  -b,  --bag [bag-dir]             Create Bagit Bag(s) under [bag-dir]) -z   --zip                       Zip the bagged ro-crate (only works with --bag -j   --JSON                      Use the ro-crate-metafata.json file rather than ro-crate-metadata.xslx -p   --partOf [partOf]           This is part of another RO-Crate, supply the ro-crate-metadata.json path.
   -d,  --depth [depth]             Maximum depth to recurse into directories looking for files -r,  --recurse                   Recurse into directories looking for files -c,  --cratescript [cratesript]  URL of Crate-script directory